RenatoGeh/gospn/README.md

 evidence, the MPE is given by:

 ```
-mpe, args := S.ArgMax(evidence) // mpe is the probability and args is the argmax valuation.
+args, mpe := S.ArgMax(evidence) // mpe is the probability and args is the argmax valuation.
 ```

 Similarly to `S.Value`, `S.ArgMax` may recompute values if the graph is